kruegerrobotics/lan-monitor/README.md

 ### Test the install

-If you enter not the ip address or the computer name in the browser it should display the computers in the lan e.g. http://192.168.1.2 or http://myserver
+If you enter not the ip address or the computer name in the browser it should display the computers in the lan e.g. http://192.168.1.2 or http://myserver.
+It can take 3 minutes until the first nmap scan is completed.
+There should be the file scan.xml in the */var/www/lan-monitor* folder.

 ### Manual installation